nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

     .. code-block:: cpp

         int main()
         {
-             cout << "Hello, World!";
+          std::cout << "Hello, World!";
           return 0;
         }

 For Python examples that show input and output use the following syntax::

-   >>> input begins with 3, right-angled brackets output is directly below input without any brackets.
+   >>> input begins with 3, right-angled brackets Output is directly below input without any brackets.
    A blank line must end the example.

 For in-text code use the role :code: or double back ticks::